symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 Profiling and Performance of Jackalope
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using any of the jackalope PHPCR implementations, you can activate logging
+When using any of the Jackalope PHPCR implementations, you can activate logging
 to log to the symfony log, or profiling to show information in the Symfony2
 debug toolbar: